 Cauliflower Egg Salad.
 A great dish for a picnic, for lunch, as a topping to a salad, as wrap or sandwich.
-But did you every think about cauliflower egg salad as a meal prep dish?
+But did you ever think about cauliflower egg salad as a meal prep dish?

 - Fill a large pot with enough water to completely cover the cauliflower florets, but don't add the cauliflower yet.
 Place the pot on the stove over high heat and bring the water to a boil.
 Once boiling add the cauliflower to the pot, cook for 12 minutes over high heat.